Basic Remote Observing Workflow:

 LCO Observer workstations are currently composed of an Apple Mac Mini displaying to 2 monitors UXGA-1920×1200 screen resolution.
 Attempting to perform a remote observing run with only your laptop or a single monitor desktop less than 4K resolution is discouraged as it will reduce efficiency requiring continuous switching between VNC screens, Zoom and other required windows.

 In order to achieve better performance on your remote observing run the following hardware is suggested.

-- Macbook Pro/Air, MacMini or Imac 2012 or later, you need to check your hardware capabilities for the best supported monitor resolution.
+- Macbook Pro/Air, MacMini or Imac 2012 or later with a 3 button mouse or trackball of your preference.
+You need to check your hardware capabilities for the best supported monitor resolution.

 - 4K 43” external monitor 3840×2160 resolution external monitor if supported by your computer, this is the preferred choice and will allow you to have all the windows on one screen.